paulstatezny/book-notes/better_than_before_gretchen_rubin.md

 ### First Things First

 Start by working on habits that have the biggest impact on your life.
-Focus on these areas first.
+Focus on these areas first, in order.
 It will strengthen self control by protecting us from being physically or mentally taxed.
 In that way, they become a foundation for other habits.

 1. Sleep
+    - Stay up until you're tired, and you'll find it harder to get yourself to bed.
+    - A lot of people (myself included!) stay up late because they don't schedule time for *themselves*.
+Go to bed early?
+No, this is my time to goof off, to spend time with my spouse, etc. I don't want to give my job all of me with nothing left over.
-2. Exercise
+2. Move
+    - Exercising more will ironically give you *more* energy.
+    - It doesn't need to be formal exercise.
+Just being *less sedentary* (sitting at a desk all day) makes a huge impact!
+    - Form it to you: Are you a lark or owl?
+Do you enjoy being indoors or outdoors?
+Are you motivated by competition?
+Loud music or a quiet background?
+Would a trainer help motivate you?
+Do you like challenging yourself with new things (e.g. new skills, pushing yourself), or prefer familiar activities?
+Do you like sports and games?
+Is it inconvenient to take a shower afterward?
 3. Eat and Drink right
 4. Unclutter